Halacha for Sunday 20 Tishrei 5786 October 12 2025

 Shenayim Mikra Ve’Echad Targum

-Shenayim Mikra Ve’Echad Targum for Parashat Ve’Zot Ha’Beracha should be read on Friday, Hosha’ana Rabba (or on Shabbat, Shemini Atzeret, outside of Israel).
+Shenayim Mikra Ve’Echad Targum for Parashat Ve’Zot Ha’Beracha should be read on Monday, Hosha’ana Rabba (or on Tuesday, Shemini Atzeret, outside of Israel).
 If one forgets to do so, one may read it on the night of Simchat Torah or early in the morning of Yom Tov before Shacharit prayers.

 Wishing the entire Jewish nation a Chag Sameach and Tizku Le’Shanim Rabbot Ne’imot Ve’Tovot!